 All of those desserts, however, require the use of an oven.
-And the middle of a hot Las Vegas summer, the last thing I want to do is turn on the oven.
-I am all about no bake desserts all summer long.
-This no bake blueberry cheesecake is made with a fun cookie crust making it perfect for summer and pot lucks.
+And the middle of a hot summer, the last thing anyone wants to do is turn on the oven.
+It is no-bake dessert all summer long.
+This no-bake blueberry cheesecake is made with a fun cookie crust making it perfect for summer and pot lucks.

 Add melted butter and process until combined well.
 If doing this by hand, mix the crumbs and butter together in a large bowl with a wooden spoon.
 It takes a little more elbow grease but still works.